What is Flux-Cored Arc Welding (FCAW)? – A Full Guide

 Advantages

-Flux cored arc welding has many advantages for a wide variety of applications.
-Flux cored arc welding often competes with shielded metal arc welding, gas metal arc welding, and submerged arc welding for many applications.
-Some of the advantages of this process are:
+Flux cored arc welding is advantageous for many applications.
+Flux cored arc welding usually competes against shielded metal arc welding, gas metal arc welding, and submerged arc welding for many applications.
+Some of the advantages of flux cored arc welding are:

-- Some flux-cored wires do not need an external supply of shielding gas which simplifies the equipment.
+• Some flux-cored wires do not use an external shielding gas which makes the equipment simple.

-- The electrode wire is fed continuously so there is very little time spent on changing electrodes.
+• The electrode wires are continuously fed, so there is very little time spent on changing the electrodes.

-- A higher percentage of the filler metal is deposited when compared to shielded metal arc welding.
+• A higher percentage of the filler metal is used than for shielded metal arc welding.

-- Better penetration is obtained than from shielded metal arc welding.
+• Greater penetration is achieved than with shielded metal arc welding.

 Disadvantages